Li Hongyuan incident: Of Huawei and the authorities

-On Huawei's competitors and the United States
+Of Huawei's competitors and the United States

-The Chinese left-wing nationalists blamed Huawei's global competitors and the United States of America for using this incident as an excuse for attack.
+Chinese left-wing nationalists blamed Huawei's global competitors and the United States of America for using this incident as an excuse for attack.

 Hu Xijin, the chief editor of nationalist Global Times supported Huawei's statement.
-He said although this incident exposed the internal managing issues in Huawei, Huawei is doing well on sticking to its original attitude towards suspected illegal acitivities.
+He said although this incident exposed the internal managing issues in Huawei, Huawei is doing well on sticking to its original attitude towards suspected illegal activities.
 He believed after the report of crime, Huawei had no power to interfere or control the legal process.
 He suggested that Huawei should not settle this incident with Li Hongyuan in private but must go to the Court of Law.
 Xu Zhouyang, an anchor on the state media CCTV, satirized Hu saying if the reader does not know the details but only read Hu's comment, he or she might find that it must be Huawei who had been framed for 251 days in jail.

 On 4 December, Huawei's Customer CEO Yu Chengdong repost an article by Zhidao Xuegong entitled as "The Black Public Relation Carnival against Huawei".
 The article believed this incident is a result of paid cyber attacks from the United States and Huawei's competitors including Zhihu.
 The cost should be around tens of billions.
 Huawei's Senior Vice President Chen Lifang defended Yu in her speech at Tsinghua University that the criminal report by Huawei strictly followed the law.
 Yu had to repost the article because he could no longer stand the grievance.
 She asked the audience to be patient and the truth of Li Hongyuan's crime would be revealed soon.

 The Communist Youth League of China also reposted an article by Housha on 6 December entitled "VOICE: Huawei had been bombarded by thousands of guns overnight, but the attacker's fox tails were exposed immediately”.
 The article called on the people who care about “Li X-yuan” to have patience and not to be misled by American spies and news outlets.